 Our Team

-Concetta Perôt is a psychotherapist and social worker (BACP & HCPC registered) with over 23 years of experience of working with children in care and prisons and running peer-led self help groups with adult survivors of childhood trauma.
+Concetta Perôt is a psychotherapist and social worker (BACP & HCPC registered) with over 25 years of experience of working with children in care and prisons and running peer-led self help groups with adult survivors of childhood trauma.
 She has a first class honours in Social Policy from the LSE and an MSc with distinction in Mental Health Studies from the Institute of Psychiatry at King’s College London.
 Her dissertation was on the assessment and treatment of trauma and Post Traumatic Stress Disorder.
-She is a Research Associate with University of Bristol (investigating the role of peer-support for survivors) and with King’s College London, as the lead researcher on the Charter for Engaging Abuse Survivors (a unique survivor-led project exploring safe, effective and meaningful engagement of survivors).
+She is a Research Associate with King’s College London, and was the lead researcher on our Charter for Engaging Abuse Survivors.
 She has also worked on the NAPAC national helpline providing telephone support for adult survivors of abuse and is experienced in group work, advocacy, training and organisational development.
 Mother of two and a mosaic artist, she has facilitated many group-based community arts projects and has seen first hand the positive power of both peer-support and creative expression on mental health.
 Concetta is passionate about developing research evidence and practices for survivor-led, community-based and creative approaches to trauma recovery.
-She wrote the original ‘Healing Maze – a guide to the different approaches to recovery’ which is now being updated.

 Associates and Volunteers